 THC historians have not yet located and conducted oral history interviews associated with Japanese, German, and Italian U.S. citizen and Enemy Alien internment at the Dodd Field Enemy Alien Detention Station.
-If you are aware of anyone who was interned or worked at this confinement site please contact the Texas Historical Commission at firstname.lastname@example.org so we may reach out to them for an interview.
+If you are aware of anyone who was interned or worked at this confinement site please contact Stephen Cure, the Military History Program Coordinator (firstname.lastname@example.org). so we may reach out to them for an interview.

 - An Historical Marker has been placed about 200 yards east of the intersection of Harry Wurzbach and Winans Road (north of the national cemetery).